alanning/MongoWSAT/README.md

 Provide a quick way to administer users for ASP.NET websites (both MVC and WebForms) which use MongoDB rather than Sql Server.

-ASP.NET MVC sites can use ASP.NET pages without issue so Hunzonian's [MyWSAT][1] offers a great way to get up and running quickly.
-But MyWSAT is closely tied to SQL Server.
+Hunzonian's [MyWSAT][1] project offers a great way to get up and running quickly with user administration but MyWSAT is closely tied to SQL Server.
-This project is a port of an older version of the MyWSAT Starter Kit which was not so closely tied to Sql Server.
+MongoWSAT is a port of an older version of the MyWSAT Starter Kit which was not so dependent on Sql Server and therefore easier to convert.
+See below for a list of changes made.

-Converting this project to use a NoSQL data store other than Mongo should be fairly straightforward.
-The only place that explicitly relies on Mongo now is the WebProfile class.
+Using a NoSQL data store other than Mongo should be fairly straightforward.
+Just modify WebProfile to save to your datastore of choice and switch out the Membership and Role providers in web.config.

 [1]: http://mywsat.codeplex.com/ "MyWSAT Website Starter Kit"